AdamMurray/Testify/README.md

 ![alt tag](./screenshots/shot_3.PNG)

 ## Future Improvements

+* Desktop form factors

+* More realistic shaped surround styles

+* Screen features for various form factors such as info bars and buttons which are constantly on screen, in order to make view more realistic

 * Ability to choose which site to show via a form when the site is first loaded